As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Sedimentary rocks have the most fossils because organisms must be buried quickly after their demise to become preserved and later fossilized.

-But sediment and sedimentary rocks aren’t the only mediums to find fossils because you can also find them in low-grade metamorphic rocks, among other places.
+However, sediment and sedimentary rocks aren’t the only mediums from which to find fossils because you can also find them in low-grade metamorphic rocks, among other places.

 When searching for fossils, focus on finding sedimentary rocks such as shale, sandstone, limestone, and coal.
 In some cases, when you go fossil hunting, you can find fossil imprints in fine-grained sediments such as mud.